area17/twill-image/README.md

 # Twill Image

-Twill Image is a package designed to work with [Twill](https://twill.io) to display images easily on your site.
+Twill Image is a package designed to work with [Twill](https://twill.io) to display responsive images easily on your site.
 It leverages Twill's image processing capabilities and adds modern lazy-loading techniques.
-It supports responsive images and fixed width and height images.
+It supports responsive images, art direction and fixed-width images.

-- `<picture>` with `<source>`
+- `<picture>` with multiple `<source>` elements
-- Twill's LQIP and background color image placeholder
+- Twill's low-quality placeholder (LQIP)
+- Background-color placeholder
 - Art direction (multiple crops)
 - WebP and JPEG support
+- Support native lazy loading with `loading='lazy`
-- Lazyload (fade-in) image with IntersectionOserver
+- Lazyload (fade in) image with IntersectionOserver
-- Support native lazyloading with `loading='lazy'

 ## Contents